-5. The community and volunteering sector should acknowledge the changing patterns and nature of volunteering, and remain open-minded to other conceptions of volunteering (including mahi aroha and volunteering in the digital space).
+5. The community and volunteering sector should acknowledge the changing patterns and nature of volunteering, ,and remain open to other ways of volunteering (including mahi aroha and digital volunteering).

 Covid-19 has had a significant impact on volunteering practice, affecting previously accepted norms and patterns of work.
 Organisations and volunteers alike need to acknowledge the possibility of ongoing disruptions and changing conceptions in the volunteering sphere, not only from Covid-19 but from other social forces at play.
 These include the growing digital realm, and the way this is changing what volunteering looks like.